 - They also have increased risk of acute myeloblastic leukaemia (AML), acute lymphoblastic leukaemia (ALL) and acute megakaryoblastic leukaemia (AMegL).

-- Polycythaemia and transient myeloproliferative disorder (a self-limiting type of leukaemia which regresses spontaneously by the age of two months) may occur in newborns.
+- Polycythaemia and transient myeloproliferative disorder (a self-limiting type of leukaemia which regresses spontaneously by the age of 2 months) may occur in newborns.

 Prenatal screening and diagnosis

-This is covered in detail in Antenatal Screening for Down's syndrome.
+This is covered in detail in the separate article on Antenatal Screening for Down's Syndrome.

 Further reading & references

-- Basic medical surveillance essentials for people with Down's syndrome: ophthalmic problems, Down's Syndrome Medical Interest Group (2006)
+- Basic medical surveillance essentials for people with Down's syndrome: ophthalmic problems; Down's Syndrome Medical Interest Group (2006 - Ophthalmic problems revised 2012)